PHY8054 : Extended Project (Astrophysics) (Inactive)

 To enhance the understanding of physics through the experience of a research project

 Students undertake a research project that is training for a future career as a professional physicist.
-The project is normally carried out in a research environment and is conducted by a member of staff with an expertise in the relevant academic field.
+The project is normally carried out in a research environment and is supervised by a member of staff with an expertise in the relevant academic field.
 Through working alongside a member of the research staff the student is introduced to research methodology.

 Outline Of Syllabus

 The list of research topics available is issued in the summer term of the preceding academic year.
-Students should discuss the topic they are interested in with staff member supervising the topic.

 Teaching Methods